nextgis/docs_ngweb/source/admin_tasks.rst

 * Full user name (e.g. John Smith)
 * Login – user login (e.g. smith)
 * Password
-* Group(-s) user belongs to (the list of available groups is provided below user info.
+* Group(-s) user belongs to (select from a dropdown menu.
 If the required group is absent you need to create a new one (see :ref:`ngw_create_group`)).
+* Interface language for the user

+You can add some more information about the user in the "Description" field.

-Then click "Create" button.
+Then click **"Create"**.

 .. note::
    The password is limited in length in the range of 5-25 characters.
 Login can have symbols of the Latin alphabet, numbers and an underscore, but must begin necessarily with a letter.